 The State of Arizona requires that Emergency Medical Technicians to complete a total of 130 hours of face-to-face instruction.
 This time can only be completed by enrolling and attending all class periods for EMD 197.

-This course is lecture based with AM lectures followed by afternoon case based learning, practical skills exercies, and group workshops and teaching activities.
+This course is lecture based with AM lectures followed by afternoon case-based learning, practical skills exercises, and group workshops and teaching activities.